 - Expandable Storage – microSD up to 128GB

 - Connectivity – HSPA/4G LTE; Wifi 802.11a/b/g/n/ac, A-GPS, GLONASS, Bluetooth 4.0 LE + APT-x, NFC; USB 2.0

 - Dimensions – 146.3 x 74.6 x 8.9mm

 - Weight – 149 grams

 - Battery – 3,000mAh removable

-Package comes with the phone, charging block, USB cable, quick start guide and product & safety information manual.
+The package comes with the phone, charging block, USB cable, quick start guide, and product & safety information manual.